Academy of Art University Automobile Museum: Collection

+Automotive Restoration Program

+Students in AAU's industrial design program can get an associate degree in auto restoration.
+Through a partnership with Stellantis, students can participate in a course where the goal is to design, brand, and build vehicle components that reflect Stellantis.
+Previous course sponsors have included: Alfa Romeo, Maserati, Jeep, Subaru, Audi, Volkswagen Group, and General Motors.

 Charities

 Proceeds from the museum go to both the Rotary Club and the Boys and Girls Club.
 Every $10 admission fee received during the hours it is open to the public each week is donated to these charities.